neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

         *is_time* -- If False (default), returns the zero-based index.
 If True, returns the time from the beginning of the trace to the cursor position.

+.. function:: get_latency(\*args)

+    Returns the latency value (in x-units) determined by the latency cursors set in the cursors settings menu.
+Call :func:`measure()` or hit enter to update the cursors.

 .. function:: get_slope(\*args)

     Returns the slope value using the cursors described in the cursors setting dialog.